-Hanoi, the capital city of Vietnam, is captivating for many reasons but what defines the soul of this city is its street life.
+Hanoi, the capital city of Vietnam, a must-visit destination in Vietnam trip of every traveler, is captivating for many reasons but what defines the soul of this city is its street life.
 Spending at least two days talking on leisure walks to see the local life or watching history go by slowly from a quiet cafe helps you understand Hanoi better.
-Behind hustle and bustle of life, Hanoi somehow remains peaceful corners reviving old memories.
+Behind hustle and bustle of life, Hanoi somehow remains a peaceful corner reviving old memories.

 Small streets are lined with local shops, restaurants, and cafes.
 It’s almost impossible to walk on pavement without bumping into a crowd of hungry customers slurping Pho for their breakfast.
-To alternate, local people have a long list of Bún Chả, Bánh Mỳ, Chả Cá Lã Vọng, Bánh Cuốn, Bun Bo Hue, and so on.
+To alternate, local people have a long list of Bun Cha, Banh My, Cha Ca La Vong, Banh Cuon, Bun Bo Hue, and so on.
 All are just as delicious and easy to find everywhere, anytime in the day.
-Open-air cafes invite people to come for a cup of Ca Phe Sua Da and share small chats with friends.
-Surprisingly, people always find a quiet place for themselves in this 8-million population city.
+Hole-in-the-wall cafes and open-air cafes invite people to come to share small chats with friends and enjoy a cup of Ca Phe Nau (or Ca Phe Sua Da if you are in Saigon) - an indispensable drink of the Hanoian and a legend of Vietnam's coffee culture.
+Surprisingly, people always find a quiet place for themselves in this 8-million-population city.

 When the sun goes down in Hanoi, the streets come to life.
 It’s time for visitors who want to get up close personally to the culture of the city.
 Sit shoulder to shoulder with locals on the sidewalk, order a cold beer, and you find yourself in a culture that the locals favorite: beer-drinking culture.

 Ta Hien Street - the most well-known Beer Street in Hanoi.